HumorGen: Cognitive Synergy for Humor Generation in Large Language Models via Persona-Based Distillation: Related Work

-Different preference learning and alignment approaches have been explored to align LLMs with human expectations, particularly in subjective tasks where a single ``correct'' answer is undefined~\cite{yasuda2025automatic, lou2025sequential, vikhorev2024cleancomedy}.
-Reinforcement learning (RL) alignment approaches such as Direct Preference Optimization (DPO) and Group Relative Policy Optimization (GRPO) have proven effective for alignment in diverse domains, including code generation~\cite{govandeteaching} and image generation~\cite{tong2025delving}.
+Preference optimization methods have been widely studied for aligning LLMs with human preferences in subjective generation tasks~\cite{yasuda2025automatic, lou2025sequential, vikhorev2024cleancomedy}.
+With methods such as Direct Preference Optimization (DPO) and Group Relative Policy Optimization (GRPO) having demonstrated effectiveness across domains such as code and image generation~\cite{govandeteaching, tong2025delving}.

-In humor generation, Wang et al.~\cite{wang_innovative_2025} integrated preference learning through a two-stage process: Supervised Fine-Tuning (SFT) followed by a DPO stage to align the model with humor preferences.
-However, standard preference optimization methods typically rely on online sampling or pairwise comparisons, which can be computationally expensive and unstable for highly subjective tasks like humor.
-Our work builds on these foundations but introduces an offline group-relative formulation (O-GRPO), enabling efficient alignment from fixed preference datasets without the overhead of online sampling.
+In humor generation, prior work integrates Supervised Fine-Tuning (SFT) with DPO-based alignment~\cite{wang_innovative_2025}.
+However, many preference optimization methods rely on online sampling or pairwise comparisons, which can be unstable and computationally expensive in highly subjective settings.
+We build on these ideas by additionally exploring an offline group-relative formulation (O-GRPO) using fixed preference datasets without online sampling.